Qasim Nanawtawi: Academic career

 After the completion of his education, Nanautavi became the editor of the press at Matbah-e-Ahmadi.
 During this period, at Ahmad Ali's insistence, he wrote a scholium on the last few portions of Sahihul Bukhari.
 Before the establishment of Darul Uloom Deoband, he taught Euclid for some time at the Chhatta Masjid.
 His lectures were delivered at the printing press.
 His teaching produced a group of accomplished Ulama, the example of which had not been seen since Shah Abdul Ghani's time.

 In 1860, he performed Hajj and, on his return, he accepted a profession of collating books at Matbah-e-Mujtaba in Meerut.
 Nanautavi remained attached to this press until 1868.
 He performed Hajj for the second time and then accepted a job at Matbah-e-Hashimi in Meerut.

-Polemical debates

-On 8 May 1876, a "Fair for God-Consciousness" was held at Chandapur village, near Shahjahanpur (U. P.), under the auspices of the local Zamindar, Piyare Lal Kabir-panthi and Padre Knowles, and with the support and permission of the collector of Shahjahanpur, Robert George.
-Christians, Hindus, and Muslims were invited through posters to attend and prove the truthfulness of their respective religions.
-At the suggestion of Muhammad Munir Nanautavi and Maulvi Ilahi Bakhsh Rangin Bareillwi, Nanautavi, accompanied by numerous colleagues, also participated.
-All of these Ulama delivered speeches at the fair.
-Nanautavi repudiated the Doctrine of the Trinity, speaking in support of the Islamic conception of God.
-One newspaper wrote:In the gathering of 8 May of the current year (1876), Muhammad Qasim gave a lecture and stated the merits of Islam.
-The Padre Sahib explained the Trinity in a strange manner, saying that in a line are found three attributes: length, breadth and depth, and thus Trinity is proven in every way.
-The said Maulawi Sahib confuted it promptly.
-Then, while the Padre Sahib and the Maulawi Sahib were debating regarding the speech, the meeting broke up, and in the vicinity and on all sides arose the outcry that the Muslims had won.
-Wherever a religious divine of Islam stood, thousands of men would gather around him.
-In the meeting of the first day, the Christians did not reply to the objections raised by the followers of Islam, while the Muslims replied the Christians word by word and won.

 Political and revolutionary activities

 He participated in the Indian Rebellion of 1857 in the Battle of Shamli between the British and the anti-colonialist ulema.
 The scholars were ultimately defeated at that battle.